RobertAKARobin/util/web/README.md

 # TODO

 -	Template/CSS prefix

--	`bind` without needing page referesh
+-	Jump anchors
 -	Match routes with params
--	Jump anchors

 -	Import from other file (ergo SVG)
 -	Support tokens with attributes?